Bench grinder: Workpiece material suited to wheel grade

 The typical wheels on most bench grinders are vitreous-bond wheels.
 They work best to do their intended task, but they inherently have a risk of cracking.
 Grinding wheels designed for steel are not to be used for grinding softer metals, like aluminum.
 The soft metal gets lodged in the pores of the wheel and later expands with the heat of grinding.
 This can dislodge pieces of the grinding wheel, causing injury.

 Sides of wheel versus periphery

 Grinding is prohibited on the side of a typical (disk-shaped) bench grinder wheel, which is designed for grinding on the periphery only.
-Risk of wheel explosion otherwise threatens.
+Grinding on the side of a wheel can cause the wheel to explode.
 Some tool and cutter grinders have cup-shaped wheels designed to do grinding on the side.

 Tool rest and spark arrester placement

 The tool rest needs to be tight and within 2 to 3 mm of the wheel (1/16" to 1/8").
 This prevents the workpiece from slipping down between the wheel and the tool rest.
 The spark arrestors catch stray sparks.

 Grinding is usually done with the workpiece resting on the tool rest.
 This prevents sudden slips in which the wheel grabs the work momentarily and yanks it out of the operator's hand or pulls the hand toward the wheel.